lizgarces/frontend-nanodegree-mobile-portfolio/README.md

 ### index.html:
 Since this is not a big project, I try adding all the style.css in this html.
 And of course, I deleted the call to this file.
-Also, I added async to the call of analytics.js and  perfmatters.js
+Also, I added async to the call of analytics.js and  perfmatters.js.
+I optimized the file pizzeria.jpg.

 ### views/js/main.js
 This one was complicated.
 First I changed the querySelector for getElementById or getElementbyName.